 Even if you don't take the home office deduction, you can deduct the business supplies you buy.
 Hang on to those receipts, because these expenditures will offset your taxable business income.

-Office-furniture acquisitions provide a couple of choices.
-Deduct 100% of the cost in the year of the purchase or deduct a portion of the expense over 7 years, also known as depreciation.
+- Deduct a portion of the expense over seven years, also known as depreciation.

 If you choose instead to depreciate the desks and filing cabinets, you can't simply split the cost into equal portions over the depreciation period.
 Instead, you must use an IRS chart to make separate calculations each year.

 Which is better for you?
 Anticipate the times that your business will need these deductions the most.
 Both options are reported on IRS Form 4562.